A Bay Employment Employment Law Specialist Ready To Help You

 The employee can also sue for wrongful termination or when an employee is fired for any reason that violates California public policy, including discrimination, harassment or retaliation.

-It is illegal to take action against a pregnant employee, including termination, demotion or denying the woman an employment-related opportunity.
-This also applies to women who plan on becoming pregnant or fulfilling family responsibilities.
+It is illegal to take action against an employee because she is pregnant, including firing, demoting or denying any employment opportunities.
+This also applies to women who plan on becoming pregnant or fulfilling family responsibilities, such as child care.

 It is important that employers have up-to-date handbooks and policies for employees to follow.
-These rules and guidelines should be established in writing to set clear expectations up front and minimize the risk of litigation, particularly in the rapidly changing landscape of California employment law.
+These rules and guidelines should be established in writing to set clear expectations upfront and minimize the risk of litigation.
+Employers are also required to periodically train their employees in certain areas, including harassment rules.